UniFormal/uniformal.github.io/doc/setup/index.md

 title: Setting up MMT
 ---

-There are 2 ways to obtain MMT:

-* download the binary distribution
-  * recommended for casual users and for sampling MMT
-  * self-contained except for needing the usual Java runtime environment
-* clone the source distribution and build MMT yourself
-  * recommended for advanced users or developers
-  * additionally needs sbt (the Scala build tool) for building

-MMT is currently built for `Scala 2.12.3`.
+To obtain and set up MMT, perform the following steps:

+### Install Java (if you haven't already)

 MMT targets `Java 8` (both `OpenJDK` and `OracleJDK` are supported), and preliminary support for `Java 9` exists. `Java 7` is no longer officially supported.

-Before installing MMT, you can optionally install [jEdit](http://jedit.org/).
-If jEdit is installed, MMT will automatically configure it to serve as an MMT IDE.
+### Install jEdit (if you haven't already)

+[jEdit](http://jedit.org/) is a Java-based text editor.
+MMT includes a jEdit plugin, which turns jEdit into an IDE for MMT.
-This is recommended if you want to write or view MMT files.
+This step is optional but highly recommended if you want to write or view MMT files.
 If you just want to sample MMT, you should definitely do it with jEdit.

-### Option 1: Via the Binary Disribution
+Concretely:

+* Download and install jEdit.
+* Run jEdit once and close it again.
+  (That allows MMT to automatically find the jEdit installation and configure it to work with MMT.)

+### Install MMT

+There are two options for this step:

+#### Casual Users: Download the Binary Distribution

+The file `mmt.jar` provides a self-contained executable file.

-Since Fall 2017, a new binary version of MMT is released roughly every six weeks.
+`mmt.jar` is released roughly every 2 months.
-See the [releases](../development/releases.html) page for more details.

 A list of releases can be found on the [GitHub Releases page](https://github.com/UniFormal/MMT/releases/).
-The newest binary can be downloaded by clicking the top most item on the list.
+The latest one can be downloaded by clicking the top most item on the list.

-### Option 2: Via the Source Distribution
+### Option 2: Clone the Source Distribution and Build MMT Yourself

 Clone the [MMT repository](https://github.com/UniFormal/MMT) from GitHub: